 What To Do After The Upload?

-You’re mistaken if you think your work is done once your song or album is finally out on Spotify.
+You’re mistaken if you think your work is done once you share your music and it’s finally out on Spotify.
+Have you considered whether you can make a playlist on Spotify to further engage your audience?
 There are many other things you can do as well, like interact with fans on social media or make an artist playlist, to draw listeners to your Spotify profile, but you can’t do it without the next step.
 As soon as the release is on Spotify, you should demand your artist profile through Spotify for Artists.
 You will be able to do this only after the first official track release.
 Expect the process to take some time if you want to claim your Spotify for Artists page because Spotify needs to verify your identity first.

 However, obtaining your Spotify account directly through a distributor or your label’s distributor takes just a moment.
-Spotify does not need to go through its drawn-out process since distros like CD Baby and Distrokid can instantly verify your identity.
+To get music on Spotify more efficiently, it’s beneficial that Spotify doesn’t need to go through its lengthy verification process when using distros like CD Baby and Distrokid.

 After this crucial point, you can go to the next step: create a good music promotion plan and get your music on Spotify playlists.